Mark Lee is a professional speaker, author and mentor.

 Over a six-year period, from 1999, Mark represented the ICAEW in numerous discussions and debates with HMRC, HMT and other professional bodies.
 Since about the same time he has sat on and chaired various Institute committees and joint working parties with other professional bodies.
 In 2012 he cut back his activities here and simply continued with his role (latterly Chairman) on the Institute’s Ethics Advisory Committee.

 In 2006, as he approached the age of 50, Mark realised that he had stopped getting a buzz from giving tax advice.
 An entrepreneurial spark, dormant for over 25 years, had been reignited and he resolved to try something new.
 He also wanted to focus on those elements of his career that he found most enjoyable – speaking, writing, training, mentoring and facilitating.

-The Inner Circle for Accountants – is an exclusive peer-led group that Mark facilitates to help sole-practitioners and smaller firms achieve greater success – on their own terms.
+The Inner Circle for Accountants – is an exclusive peer-led group that Mark facilitates to help sole-practitioner accountants achieve greater success – on their own terms.

-The Tax Advice Network, of which Mark is Chairman, was established in 2007 and is the UK’s largest independent network of expert tax advisers.
+The Tax Advice Network, of which Mark is Chairman, was established in 2007 and is the UK’s highest ranked lead generation website for tax advisers and accountants.